You are currently viewing How to Insulate An Old House: What to Know

 What is the best insulation for an old house?

-The best insulation depends on the area and the home’s structure.
-Blown-in cellulose and spray foam are popular for walls, while fiberglass batts are common for attics and crawl spaces.
+The ideal material depends on the specific structure of your home.
+Blown-in cellulose and spray foam are top choices for dense-packing wall cavities without removing plaster, while fiberglass batts or mineral wool are commonly used for accessible attics and crawl spaces.

 Will insulation make a noticeable difference in my energy bills?

-Do I need a permit to insulate my old house?
+Do I need a permit to insulate my old house in NEPA?